bastodian/Metabarcoding/Readme.md

 unzip MetabarcodingPipe.zip
 ```

-All scripts and files will be placed into the directory Metabarcoding-master and can be run
+All scripts and files will be placed into the directory Metabarcoding-master and should be moved/
-from there or moved somewhere else.
+copied into the directory containing your data.

+*This shouldbe changed in the future to allow running scripts from anywhere, by pointing them
+to the data directory.*

 ```bash
 # Navigate into the directory...